-The stabilizer in your pool is cyanuric acid and it does not show any reaction to the chlorines that we use in the industry today.
+The stabilizer in your pool is Cyanuric acid and it does not show any reaction to the the various types of chlorines that we use in the industry today.
 Your pool chemical stabilizer will not be registered as a carbonate alkalinity.
 Your pool total alkalinity is equal to the stoichiometric sum of the bases in solution.

 Carbonate alkalinity tends to make up most of your total alkalinity in a natural environment.
 This my friend is due to the natural events and dissolution of carbonate rocks and the presence of carbon dioxide in our atmosphere.